KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 2U Hydro - 1U Cryo - 2U Electro: Electrocharged
 2U Cryo - 1U Hydro - 2U Electro: Superconduct

-Essentially, in order for two reactions to occur when using a heavy elemental hit, either:
+Essentially, in order for two reactions to occur when using a heavy Elemental hit, either:
-a] the first aura applied to the enemy in the Freeze reaction must be stronger than the second; the heavy hit will then cause whatever reaction should occur if the enemy were to only have the first aura applied and shatter (i.e. if you apply 2U Hydro, 1U Cryo, then 1U Pyro Heavy, then Vaporize will occur, since attacking a 2U Hydro enemy with Pyro would normally cause Vaporize).
+a] the first aura applied to the enemy in the Freeze reaction must be stronger than the second; the heavy hit will then cause whatever reaction should occur if the enemy were to only have the first aura applied and Shatter (i.e. if you apply 2U Hydro, 1U Cryo, then 1U Pyro Heavy, then Vaporize will occur, since attacking a 2U Hydro enemy with Pyro would normally cause Vaporize).
 b] an additional aura is applied on top of the enemy after Frozen occurs.
-For example, normally, using a Pyro heavy hit against an enemy who had been attacked with 2U Cryo, then 2U Hydro, would only cause shatter.
+For example, normally, using a Pyro heavy hit against an enemy who had been attacked with 2U Cryo, then 2U Hydro, would only cause Shatter.
 However, if 1U Cryo is applied to that same enemy after being Frozen, Cryo reactions (such as Melt or Superconduct) can occur.

 **Evidence:**